Skip to content

 Shopify Customer Events via API shopify_customer_event Triggering sends to existing Shopify customers based on events No (uses Shopify data)

-In each case, the flow is the same: your external system fires a webhook to one of these endpoints, PostPilot updates the contact record, and an automated campaign targeting a matching segment picks it up and mails a postcard.
+In each case, the process is the same: your external system makes an API call to one of these endpoints, PostPilot updates the contact record, and a campaign targeting a matching segment picks it up and mails a postcard.

 Setting Up Your API Connection